 As artist researcher, her scholarly research/work focuses on “new dramaturgies” in dance and circus; interdisciplinarity in the creative process as methodological practice and artistic product; dance and the visual arts including dance in museum and gallery spaces; the somatic agency of the body; and issues surrounding diversity in artistic practice.
 Dramaturgical Ecologies extends Willkie’s current research on the dramaturgies of interdisciplinary creation, the agency of bodies and diversity in creative practices toward the creation of an implementable set of tools that can be used to investigate the corporeal dramaturgy of the performer.

-Vanessa Montesi is a PhD student in Comparative Studies and FCT scholarship holder at the University of Lisbon, Portugal.
-She is a member in training of the Centre for Comparative Studies, where she integrates the research cluster P’ARTE.
+Vanessa Montesi holds a European PhD Summa cum Laude in Comparative Studies from the University of Lisbon, Portugal, where she wrote a thesis entitled "Moving Across Page, Stage, Canvas: Theatrical Dance as a Form of Intermedial Translation".
+She was an FCT scholarship holder and a founding memeber of the research cluster P'ARTE, with which she continues to collaborate.
 She has a background in dance and language teaching and holds a B.A in Foreign Languages and Culture from the University of Bologna (Italy), an M.A. in Translation Studies from the University of Sheffield (UK), and a second M.A. in Global Marketing, Communication and Made in Italy.
-As part of her studies she spent a trimester at the Russian State University for the Humanities in Moscow, where she went on living for a year.
-She is interested in dance, poetry, and translation, and she is writing a PhD thesis titled “Moving Across Page, Stage, Canvas: Theatrical Dance as a Form of Intermedial Translation”.
+She is interested in dance, poetry, and translation.

 Matthew is a PhD Student at the Centre for Interdisciplinary Studies for Society and Culture, where he is pursuing a research-creation PhD in the fields of process philosophy, performance studies and studio arts.
 As a trans-disciplinary artist, he has exhibited, lectured, and held residencies in Canada and abroad.